sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

     short c;
 }
 ```

+Furthermore, supporting strange memory layouts like the above would require making compiler and memory allocator
+implementations quite a bit more complicated, so it probably wouldn't happen in practice.

 However, I hope the strange example I gave shows that it isn't immediately obvious that `sizeof`
 will give the same value no matter what memory address we place the structure at, even if we